 It is important to emphasise that BIM is an ecosystem and that there is no single software that can do everything.
-Within the graphic design industry, Adobe has recognised this and have produced a suite of software including; Photoshop, Illustrator and InDesign amongst others.
-Each software has a very clear and well defined scope.
+Within the graphic design industry, Adobe has recognised this and has produced a suite of software including; Photoshop, Illustrator and InDesign, amongst others.
+Each software has a very clear and well-defined scope.
 Photoshop is used for raster images, Illustrator for vector images and InDesign to compile it all together.
 Each software is separate but linked together in the workflow.
 In general, architects are accepting of this ecosystem and are agile enough to move between each platform.
 However, this ethos of a software ecosystem needs to be applied to BIM software as well.

-With so many perspectives of what BIM is, one needs to question the role of a BIM Manager.
-Dominik Holzer is his RTC Australasia presentation, ‘You are a BIM Manager – Really?’ discusses how BIM managers need to go beyond tool knowledge and develop management acumen.
+With so many perspectives on what BIM is, one needs to question the role of a BIM Manager.
+Dominik Holzer, is his RTC Australasia presentation, ‘You are a BIM Manager – Really?’ discusses how BIM managers need to go beyond tool knowledge and develop management acumen.
 But that can be a hard thing to accomplish.
-Even if we focus on a particular BIM bias, say Design Authoring, there is a plethora of tools out there that a BIM manager must master, or at the very least, have an appreciation of.
+Even if we focus on a particular BIM bias, say Design Authoring, there are a plethora of tools out there that a BIM manager must master, or at the very least, have an appreciation of.
 Here is just a few of them.

 Although Autodesk Revit is often chosen as the primary documenting tool in many architectural offices, it is widely acknowledged that Revit is extremely limited in dealing with complex conceptual modelling.
-Autodesk’s attempts at introducing a dedicated conceptual modelling environment in the form of FormIt and Inventor haven’t really taken hold of as of yet.
-As a work around, many offices have adopted McNeel’s Rhinoceros, or Rhino for short, for the conceptual design phase and Autodesk Revit for the development and documentation phases.
+Autodesk’s attempts at introducing a dedicated conceptual modelling environment in the form of FormIt and Inventor haven’t taken hold of as of yet.
+As a workaround, many offices have adopted McNeel’s Rhinoceros, or Rhino for short, for the conceptual design phase and Autodesk Revit for the development and documentation phases.

 The integration between McNeel’s Rhino and Autodesk’s Revit in the past has proven to be a challenge for many designers looking to combine freeform geometry with BIM.
-These interoperability barriers are partly due to Revit’s API limitations and also arguably, a lack of development of the Industry Foundation Class (IFC) file format, which promised universal interoperability within the AEC industry.
+These interoperability barriers are partly due to Revit’s API limitations and also, arguably, a lack of development of the Industry Foundation Class (IFC) file format, which promised universal interoperability within the AEC industry.

 For some, the solution is simply to produce everything natively within Revit from the beginning.
 However, as shown in this case study, Revit sometimes simply isn’t capable of creating the desired forms.
-One therefore needs to look to other software that can, such as Rhino, but this too can have limitations.
+One, therefore, needs to look to other software that can, such as Rhino, but this too can have limitations.